-In this section we provide details on harvest planning and the methods used for harvesting.
-Note that the harvest schedule occurs within the context described in Section 5.
+In this section we provide details on the allowable cut by region and the harvest planning process and methods used for harvesting.

 In Northland the sustainable harvest from the estate is 400,000 t annually.
 This will fluctuate as we balance harvesting external managed sale forests in conjunction with the estate.
 With the addition of external managed forests, the annual harvest sits at 400,000 - 450,000t annually.